Skip navigation

 Skin self-exam

 Doing a skin self-exam involves checking your skin for any unusual growths or skin changes.
-A skin self-exam helps find many skin problems early.
+A skin self-exam may help find skin problems early.
 Finding skin cancer early may give you a better chance for being cured.

 How to do a Skin Self-exam